keenwilson/ChristmasList-Vue-Express-Passport/README.md

 ---
 ## Direction for Future Development
-* Allow people to discover a list by name, email, or link
+* Let people to discover a list by name, email, or link
-* Suggest gift ideas based on people who include similar items in their list
+* Avoid duplicate gifts by having people mark a list item as reserved
 * Add more API endpoints that the user can include products/services from their favorite stores
-* _GIMMICK_: Counting down how many days to Christmas
+* Suggest gift ideas based on people who save similar items
-* Once a viewer marks an idea reserved or purchased, everyone else (except the list maker) can see that status, avoiding duplicate gifts.
+* Count how many days until Christmas

 ---
 ## Authors